FelixLind1/SearchAlgoritm/README.md

 [![GitHub Repository](https://img.shields.io/badge/GitHub-Repository-blue?logo=github)](https://github.com/FelixLind1/SearchAlgoritm)

 A simple Node.js library for **fuzzy searching** through arrays of objects.
 It calculates relevance scores based on how well the query matches the `title` and `description` of each item.
+**Supports Levenshtein distance for fuzzy matching.**

 ---